Tsuen Wan District Council

-The Tsuen Wan District Council (荃灣區議會) is the district council for the Tsuen Wan District in Hong Kong.
+The Tsuen Wan District Council (荃灣區議會; noted as TW) is the district council for the Tsuen Wan District in Hong Kong.
 It is one of 18 such councils.
 The Tsuen Wan District Council currently consists of 22 members, of which the district is divided into two constituencies, electing a total of 4 members, 8 district committee members, 8 appointed members, and 2 ex officio members who is the Tsuen Wan and Ma Wan rural committee chairmen.
 The latest election was held on 10 December 2023.